This post may contain affiliate links. See our affiliate disclosure.

 Instructions

 - Add soaked cashews, plant milk (or water), lemon juice, and apple cider vinegar to a high-powered blender.
 Blend until as smooth as possible.
+This makes more than is needed for the recipe so you'll have some leftover!

 Vegan Mushroom Stroganoff